ocaml/ocaml.org/data/tutorials/gs_01_a_first_hour_with_ocaml.md

 you type or copy code into the editor window.
 To run all code in the editor window, you click on the "Run" button at the bottom of the editor window.

-When using the OCaml playground, it is not required to end expressions with `;;`.
-In this sense, the OCaml playground behaves similar to how you would write OCaml code in a file.
+When using the OCaml Playground, it is not required to end expressions with `;;`.
+In this sense, the OCaml Playground behaves similar to how you would write OCaml code in a file.